-Over 30 Years of Experience and Thousands for Vasectomies Performed
+Over 30 Years of Experience and Thousands of Vasectomies Performed

-Dr. Schwartzwald is board-certified by the American Board of Urology and has over 30 years of experience performing safe and effective vasectomies.
+Urologist David Schwartzwald, MD is board-certified by the American Board of Urology and has over 30 years of experience performing safe and effective vasectomies.
 Schedule an appointment at our urology clinic in Boca Raton, FL today.
+Give us a call at (561) 939-0700 to get started, or request an appointment through our secure online form.
 Our office is just a short drive from Deerfield Beach, Delray Beach, Parkland, Kings Point, and Palm Beach.

 A vasectomy is a form of birth control during which the vas deferens, the tubes that carry sperm, are cut.
 When the tube is cut, there is no way for sperm to be released from the penis.
 This procedure is considered a permanent form of birth control, but it is possible to have a reversal surgery should the patient change their mind in the future.

 It is recommended that men only get a vasectomy when they are certain that they no longer wish to have children.
 It is the preferred choice for many couples because:

 - The use of male birth control (condoms) or female birth control (pills, IUDs, etc.) is no longer needed.

 - The procedure is almost 100 percent certain to prevent pregnancy.